KOTOR-Community-Portal/mod-builds/content/k2/full.md

 **Installation Method:** TSLPatcher Mod

 **Installation Instructions:** Use the 'No M4-78EP Installed' option.
-The 'Extended Enclave Patch' is a separate mod we don't use in this build.
+The 'Extended Enclave Tweaks' is a separate mod we don't use in this build.

 ___